fusaty/freax/Documentation/arch/openrisc/openrisc_port.rst

 ==============
-OpenRISC Linux
+OpenRISC freax
 ==============

-This is a port of Linux to the OpenRISC class of microprocessors; the initial target architecture, specifically, is the 32-bit OpenRISC 1000 family (or1k).
+This is a port of freax to the OpenRISC class of microprocessors; the initial target architecture, specifically, is the 32-bit OpenRISC 1000 family (or1k).

 For information about OpenRISC processors and ongoing development: